top of page

 Rationale:

 The US Energy Administration states that Maine is one of the highest cost energy providers in America.
 Bills such as LD 2077 from the 131st Legislature that stated that the Public Utilities Commission (PUC) may not approve a gas utility to furnish service or serve customers in a municipality will be vetoed by a Libby Administration.
-Bills like these are a clear and present danger and will repel investment in Maine.
+Bills like these are a clear and present danger and repel new investment in Maine.

-Maine can aggressively attack the rate problem from the supply side.
-Seeking private investment for expansion opportunities works when investors feel welcomed.
 Current market providers will be invited to assist with expansion efforts.
 For example, many homes use propane, yet propane is not produced in any significant quantity in Maine.
 Some schools have turned to propane.
 One major propane project was built in the Bonny Eagle School District by PATCO.
 According to PATCO, a long list of subcontractors included "Varco Pruden Buildings, Shaw Earthworks Inc, Dayton Sand & Gravel, Aube Electrical, Comfort Systems USA, Williams Foundations Inc, RD Concrete Works, Kelley Bros of New England LLC, Door Services Inc, HA Stone & Sons Inc, and Itchy & Scratchy Insulators."
 Bonny Eagle's new bus fleet runs on propane, which has proven to be incredibly clean in comparison to other fuels.
-What a great project, with lots of win-wins for our environment and for local contractors.
+This is a great project, with lots of win-wins for our environment and for local contractors.

 All types of energy generation should be sought, but the most efficient must be emphasized.
 Energy generators and distributors will be brought to the table to assist with de-regulation efforts.
-For example, Robbins lumber asked Senator Libby to look at a possible biomass energy plant in Baldwin in his senate district.
-Robbins and other lumberyards already produce energy using biomass at other locations.
+For example, Robbins lumber inquired about a possible biomass energy plant in Baldwin.
+Robbins and other lumberyards and plants already produce energy using biomass at other locations.
 Robbins currently owns Georges River Energy, an 8.5 megawatt biomass-fired cogeneration power plant.
-A Blue-Ribbon Commission should be established, including experts from the general public, business and government leaders, to break down barriers that prevent Maine entrepreneurs from investing in biomass now.
-This supply-side example with provide advantages to business while slowing skyrocketing energy costs for all users.

 Updated Logo_edited.jpg